apluslms/test-course/questionnaire/feedback.rst

     e § Remember that :math:`x^2 = q \leftrightarrow x = \pm \sqrt{q}`
     !f § option **-5** must be selected. f § This is correct
-    g. § This is a neutral answer
+    g § This is a neutral answer

 .. questionnaire:: feedback-given-when-correct-answers-are-not-selected 25
   :title: Provide feedback when the correct answers are not selected by students